Request A Free Consultation

 • Suggestive or obscene letters, notes or invitations

-• Physical conduct: touching, assault, impeding or blocking movements
+• Physical conduct: touching, sexual assault, impeding or blocking movements

 Sexual harassment can be a civil rights infraction or possibly a criminal act depending on the frequency and pervasiveness of the conduct.